sage-code/maj/basic.md

 ## Article

-In maj, article is a short word you add in front of the noun.
+In Maj, article is a short word you add in front of the noun.

 * Articles are used to _point out_ or _refer_ nouns or a group of nouns.
 * There are two different types of articles: definite and indefinite articles.